palewire/first-automated-chart/docs/index.md

 ![](_static/datawrapper-token.png)

-## Getting started with Project Jupyter
+## Get started with a Jupyter notebook

 A [Jupyter notebook](http://jupyter.org/) is a browser-based interface where you can write, run, remix and republish code.